 Choose a Service Endpoint Address.
-This address will be used to ensure high-availability as in the event of a failover the must be in the same subnet as the IP on the primary interface.
+This address will be used to ensure high-availability as in the event of a failover the secondary services director will be available via the same IP as the primary was accessible from.
+The service endpoint address must be in the same subnet as the IP on the primary interface.